-In acknowledgement of Pancreatic Cancer Awareness Month the GI Cancer Institute recently held a Living Room Series event to discuss the progress being made in developing improved treatments for pancreatic cancer patients.
+In acknowledgement of Pancreas Cancer Awareness Month the GI Cancer Institute recently held a Living Room Series event to discuss the progress being made in developing improved treatments for pancreatic cancer patients.

 Pancreatic cancer is amongst the most lethal of all adult cancers.
 Over 2,500 Australians are diagnosed with pancreatic cancer each year.
 Currently, the 5-year survival rate is only 7.7% with only small improvements in survival over the past 30 years.